-24 BWMC explains that, "in the absence of actual service line data from other hospitals, [it] extrapolated using the experience of UMMC and [BWMC's] proposal ... to estate the costs on other facilities."
+24 BWMC explains that, "in the absence of actual service line data from other hospitals, [it] extrapolated using the experience of UMMC and [BWMC's] proposal ... to estimate the costs on other facilities."
+(DI #6BW, p.
+11).

 BWMC believes that AAMC understates the impact its program will have on other hospitals.
 It also notes that AAMC's assumption that hospital costs are 50% fixed and 50% variable is not realistic.
-It states that hospital experience shows it is difficult to control expenses in the face of declining volume (DI #29GF, p.
+It states that hospital experience shows it is difficult to control expenses in the face of declining volume.
+(DI #29GF, p.
 19).
-BWMC says that an AAMC cardiac surgery program could have a potential adverse impact on existing providers reaching \$10.1 million in FY 2018, assuming a market share adjustment to revenue equal to 50% of the \$20.2 million, or \$60,221 estimated average payment per case for all 337 relocated cases (DI #29GF, p.
+BWMC says that an AAMC cardiac surgery program could have a potential adverse impact on existing providers reaching \$10.1 million in FY 2018, assuming a market share adjustment to revenue equal to 50% of the \$20.2 million, or a \$60,221 estimated per-case average payment for all 337 relocated cases.
+(DI #29GF, p.
 20).

-BWMC states that AAMC's assumption that hospitals operate with a 50% variable cost structure is inconsistent with AAMC's financial projections.
-It notes that total AAMC uninflated expenses from FYs 2017-18 and FYs 2018-19 are projected to grow with 38.5% and 39.0% expense variability, respectively, for an average of 38.8% expense variability as case volumes grow.
-If these expense variability assumptions are used to determine AAMC's impact on other providers, based on BWMC's adverse impact projection of \$10.1 million in overall revenue losses by affected hospitals (50% of \$20.2 million), the AAMC program would still result in a negative impact of \$2.3 million on other providers, if one assumes that the affected hospitals will only be able to achieve cost reductions of 39% or \$7.8 million (DI #29GF, p.
+BWMC states that AAMC's assumption that hospitals operate with a 50% variable cost structure is also inconsistent with AAMC's financial projections.
+It notes that AAMC projected that its total uninflated expenses from FYs 2017-18 and FYs 2018-19 would grow with 38.5% and 39.0% expense variability, respectively, for an average of 38.8% expense variability as case volumes grow.
+If these expense variability assumptions are used to determine AAMC's impact on other providers, based on BWMC's adverse impact projection of \$10.1 million in overall revenue losses by affected hospitals (50% of \$20.2 million), the AAMC program would still result in a negative impact of \$2.3 million on other providers, if one assumes that the affected hospitals will only be able to achieve cost reductions of 39% or \$7.8 million.
+(DI #29GF, p.
 20).

-BWMC relies primarily on volumes already in the UMMS system (66% of BWMC cases in Year 3) and revenue shifts within UMMS are transferred at 100%.
-Thus, the BWMC expected impact under the same 50% revenue variability and 39% expense variability assumptions is about one fifth of AAMC's impact, or \$469,000 (DI #29GF, p.
+BWMC notes that, in contrast, it relies primarily on volumes already in the UMMS system (66% of BWMC cases in Year 3) and revenue shifts within UMMS, which transfer at 100%.
+Thus, BWMC concludes that its expected impact under both the same 50% revenue variability and the 39% expense variability assumptions is about one fifth of AAMC's impact, or \$469,000.
+(DI #29GF, p.
 20).